Marvin the Paranoid Biological Android

-So I must confess from the outset here that I have not had a great iPhone experience to date.
+So I must confess from the outset here that I have not had a great iPhone experience to date (as in never).

-My last was an iPhone 11, which I had for about three hours before I made she who must be obeyed the forced owner and before that I was on an iPhone 4S which was a great but very quirky beast indeed.
+My last Apple phone was an iPhone 11, which I had for about three hours before I made "she who must be obeyed" the forced owner and before that I was on an iPhone 4S which was a great but very quirky beast indeed.

-This was the time of GPS Map software aiding and abetting Bay area and LA commutes and those early phones had lots of problems with Nav software mainly because of the lack of adequate Graphic processing, CPU, memory and storage available on them devices at that time.
+For me the 4S was the time of GPS Map software aiding and abetting Bay area and LA commutes and those early smart phones had lots of problems with Nav software mainly because of the lack of adequate Graphic processing, CPU, memory and storage available on them devices at that time.

-I also fly things and Aviation Map software that runs on iPad and iPhone is also something I am a big fan of, just in case the iPad dies for whatever reason when firing up a backup in addition to the Garmin goodies I use comes up as a nice to have.
+I also fly these things myself and this Aviation and navigation software that runs on iPad and iPhone is also something I am a big fan of, just in case the iPad dies for whatever reason when firing up a backup in addition to the Garmin goodies I use comes up as a nice to have.

-Now on the software front, before Waze was acquired by Google, Apple was all gung ho on Waze until they developed GPS Map software ambitions of their own which made them frenemies.
+Now on the free software front, before Waze was acquired by Google, Apple was all gung ho on Waze until they developed GPS Map software ambitions of their own for iOS which made them all frenemies.

-But Waze is still the king of GPS Map software for road travel purposes by a long chalk and this is because the social media aspect thrown in to the equation makes Waze very valuable indeed for the savvy commuter or hard core road warrior.
+Waze is still the king of GPS Map software for road navigation purposes by a long chalk and this is because the social media aspects thrown into the equation makes Waze very valuable indeed for the savvy commuter or hard core road warrior.